2014 – 2015

 Insurance requirements may be mandated by specific departments and/or athletic programs.
 For example, there are special liability insurance requirements for students in the nursing program.
 Refer to the appropriate section (e.g., academic department, athletic program) in the catalog for further information on these requirements.

 A current report of a negative tuberculin test or chest X-ray showing no active tuberculosis (TB) is mandated by the Pennsylvania Department of Education for all student teachers and students participating in a field experience in the public schools.
-The TB test can be given at the Student Health and Wellness Center for a nominal charge.
+The TB test can be given at Student Health Services for a nominal charge.

 Accordingly, a set of behavioral standards has been created to maintain a safe and secure campus environment.